Walhalla, Victoria: End of mining and decades of decline: 1915–1980

 After many years of lobbying from business interests, the Victorian government eventually agreed to the construction of a rail line into town.
 The line was completed into Walhalla in 1910, the last of four narrow gauge (2 ft 6 in) railways built by the Victorian Railways.
 The seventeen small 2-6-2 NA-class tank engines which operated were interchanged between the four lines.
 The six remaining NA-class locomotives are owned by Puffing Billy Railway near Melbourne—five of which are preserved and operating.
 Branching from the main Gippsland line at Moe, the Walhalla line crossed hilly farming country, until it reached the town of Erica where it entered heavily mountainous territory, crossing the Thomson River by means of a large steel and concrete bridge then snaking up Stringer's Creek Gorge over a track featuring ledges blasted from sheer rock faces, dry stone walls built rising from the creek bed, and six timber trestle bridges and brackets within the last few hundred metres into town.

 It was hoped that the railway would bring new life back into the community, however gold mining was already becoming largely unprofitable and the last of the major mines closed in 1914.
 With the disappearance of the main industry in town, the bulk of the population soon left.
-The Shire of Walhalla was incorporated into the neighboring Shire of Narracan in 1918.
+The Shire of Walhalla was incorporated into the neighbouring Shire of Narracan in 1918.

 One of the railway's main uses became the removal of old buildings out of town, with the original railway station being relocated in 1938 to Hartwell in suburban Melbourne.
 In 1944, the section from Platina to Walhalla was closed, with the small copper and lime producing settlement of Coopers Creek using Platina as a supply point until the section of line between Platina & Erica closed in 1952.
 The service from Moe to Erica continued to service the farming and timber industries of the area, but it gradually decreased in patronage, until it too was closed in 1954.
 The line was dismantled late in 1958.